 Social Housing Annual Conference

-- The current and future economic environment
+- The current and future political and economic environment

 - Regulatory update

 - Are we prepared for another crash?

 - The rise of equity investors in the sector

 - Waqar Ahmed, group finance director, L&Q

 - Steve Collins, chief executive, Rentplus

 - Simon Dow, chair, regulation committee, RSH